What SBA Disaster Loans Are & How To Qualify For One

 What Can An SBA Physical Disaster Loan Be Used For?

-Business physical disaster loans from the SBA “must help return damaged property to its pre-disaster condition through repairs or replacements.”
-Funds can be used to purchase or repair machinery, equipment, fixtures, inventory, and of course, building improvements—anything at your physical location that was damaged by the disaster.
+Business physical disaster loans from the SBA “must help return damaged property to its predisaster condition through repairs or replacements.”
+Funds can be used to purchase or repair machinery, equipment, fixtures, inventory, and, of course, building improvements — anything at your physical location that was damaged by the disaster.
+If you make improvements that help reduce the risk of future property damage from a similar source, you can potentially be eligible for up to a 20% increase in your loan value.

 Home & Physical Property Disaster Loans